ahaan0502/ahaan0502/README.md

 ### 🚀 About Me

 I'm a sophomore at the University of Massachusetts: Amherst pursuing a degree in Computer Science with a passion for coding, problem-solving, and learning new technologies.
-I enjoy exploring different programming languages, working on projects, and contributing to open-source communities.
+I enjoy exploring different programming languages and working on projects.

 ### 💻 Tech Stack